goto-eof/basic_brutus/README.md

 ## How it works?

 Basic Brutus creates a group of threads on which it distributes work while the dictionary file is read line by line.
 The first thread that manages to get the password X from the channel will be the thread that will also have to process it, which means making an attempt to verify the matching of the username and the password.
-Basic Brutus allows the use of many usernames that are loaded from a file.
+Basic Brutus ca use the username passed as parameter or load usernames from a file.

 ## How to use it?